-quired Recommendation: (Provide the name and email address of t uired Recommendation Form.): the T-Net Training Center Facil itator that you have asked to complete a T-N et Training Center Facilitator Name: Trai ining Center #/Name: Trainer/Facilitator's Emai il: Cen nter Location: City: State/Province: Country: Cou rrse 10 Completion Date (Date of Final Interview and Grading): SCRIBE YOUR T-NET TRAINING CENTER ROLE: (Briefly ner).
-List the names students you were assigned to coach, the names Ac EKNOWLEDGMENTS I have read the Statement of Faith for T-Net International and aff these essential doctrines while associated with T-Net International.
-I understand that this Church Growth program has a prerequisite To Christian Service Requirement: T-Net International trains pastors eleo University degree as outlir ned in the school catalog. Ш that to be accepted and continue as a student, I must continue as a I agree to abide by the school's policies and program requirements I affirm that the information submitted in this application is correct a application materials may result in rejection of my application or dis missal after acceptance. Ш I acknowledge that I must submit a \$50.00 non-refundable fee bef processed (applies to bachelor's, masters and doctorate degrees or , and references will be that activ reby make application for admission to T-Net International Tier 2 and I must complete the T-Net Tier 1 Training Center Course 10 to qualify or T-Net Trainer in order to qualify or continue in this program.
-(NOT appleting Tier 1 Course 10 on a probationary status until their graduation fy for admission to this advance E: students may be accepted in ed degree program and that I must be an nto the Tier 2 program four months after thes ange of Degree: I hereby acknowledge that, as a Doctor of Ministry (sis that meets accreditation standards for page length, depth of reseaster's degree to graduate with a post-graduate diploma (PGDip) in ch arch, or quality of writing, I can expl Univ academic and financial requirements (country tuition plus \$150 degralained to my complete satisfaction.
-I understand that all fees and tuitiversity is a private seminary and college and that as a student of Telesfer to the college of my choice on must be paid in full prior to graduation.
-I also understand that Teleo JTH STATEMENT misi reby certify and affirm that all information and documentation is true a representation of information or documentation will be sufficient ground itution.
-Sig nature: Date://
+ADDITIONAL INFORMATION Required Recommendation: (Provide the name and email address of the required Recommendation Form.): he T-Net Training Center Facilitator that you have asked to complete a T-Net Training Center Facilitator Name: Training Center #/Name: Trainer/Facilitator's Email: Center Location: City: State/Province:Country: Course 10 Completion Date (Date of Final Interview and Grading): DESCRIBE YOUR T-NET TRAINING CENTER ROLE: (Briefly trainer).
+List the names students you were assigned to coach, the names ACKNOWLEDGMENTS I have read the Statement of Faith and affirm my agreement with it doctrines.
+As outlined in the school catalog, I understand the Teleo University Church Growth program.
+I understand that to apply for the MMin or DMin, I must submit a 15- Ministry Data Sheets or an academic paper of similar length that inc ☐ Christian Service Requirement: Teleo University trains pastors ar accepted in the Church Growth Program, I must continue as a Train nd church leaders currently serving in ministry.
+I understand that to be including the Standards of Conduct and Academic Integrity Policy. ☐ I affirm that the information submitted in this application is correct ar application materials may result in rejection of my application or disr ☐ I acknowledge that I must submit a \$50.00 non-refundable fee before will be processed (Diploma students are not required to submit this ore my application, transcript, academic paper, and reference I hereby apply for admission to Teleo University's (Tier 2) advanced degr Trainer/Facilitator to qualify for this program.
+(NOTE: students may be ac Course 10 on a probationary status.
+When they graduate from Tier 1 the ccepted into the Tier 2 program four months after completing Tier 1 Change of Degree: I hereby acknowledge that as a Doctor of Ministry or ministry project report that meets accreditation standards for page length a doctorate or master's degree to graduate with a post-graduate diploma , depth of research, or quality of writing, I can request a change from ee fees: Application, Administration, Graduation) have been fully s and tuition must be paid in full prior to graduation.
+I also understand t as a student of Teleo University, the hours that I academically earn TRUTH STATEMENT I hereby certify and affirm that all information is accurate and correct.
+I ac information or documentation will be sufficient grounds to nullify and void Signature: Date://